 - Treat mania and prevent the return of both manic and depressive episodes in bipolar disorder.

 - Treat mood problems linked with schizophrenia, such as depression.

 - Reduce anger, anxiety, depression, impulsivity (acting without thinking), or attempts at self-harm linked with borderline personality disorder.

 How do they work?

-Mood stabilizers work in the brain to help with emotions and mood problems.
+Experts don't know exactly how mood stabilizers work.
+They may work in the brain to help with emotions and mood problems.